Andrettin/Wyrmsun/readme.txt

 - Player 8's yellow color is now milder (previously it was rather bright) (color tones suggested by Jinn).
 - Player 7's and player 14's white color is now milder (previously it was rather bright) (color tones suggested by Jinn).
 - Player 14's color is now brown, rather than repeating player 6's black (color tones suggested by Jinn).
-- Player 16 (the neutral player)'s color is now grey, rather than repeating player 8's yellow (color tones suggested by Jinn).
+- Player 16 (the neutral player)'s color is now gray, rather than repeating player 8's yellow (color tones suggested by Jinn).
 - Player 12's color is now purple, rather than repeating player 4's violet (color tones suggested by Jinn).
 - Player 10's color is now cyan, rather than repeating player 2's blue (color tones suggested by Jinn).
 - Player 9's color is now pink, rather than repeating player 1's red (color tones suggested by Jinn).